IrfanSayeed/PyBer_Analysis-1/README.md

 ## **Summary:**

 Based on the results, below are three business recommendations to the CEO for addressing any disparities among the city types.
-1. Further exploritory data is needed to assist in understanding the business drivers for the disparities amoung city types such as:
+1. Further exploritory data is needed to assist in understanding the business drivers for more concrete insights on the disparities amoung city types such as:

-        *  kilometres per ride
+        *  kilometres/ time spent driving per ride
         *  passengers per ride
         *  weather at time per ride
         *  population per city type
+        *  avg household income/ disposable income
         *  number of cars on the road per city type
         *  competitors per city type/ alternative public transportation means per city type

-2. reco 2
+2. Assuming that a key differenciator between city types is physical distance driven, urban centres are likely far shorter than those of suburban and even more so than rural centers.
+Potential opporunity to charge higher premium $/km on shorter distances and a lower $/km on longer distances.
+This could increase the avg far per ride in urban locations, while making fares more attractive/ affordable in rural locations
 3. reco 3